 - Click New Class.

-- Choose a name for your class, then click Create Class.
+- Choose a name and the grade level for your class, then click Create Class.

 - When your class is created, a class code will be generated automatically.